COUNCIL MEMBERS' BIOGRAPHIES

 Ms. Viola Yuen

-Ms. Viola Yuen is an active composer, arranger, conductor, and an A Cappella singer who is enthusiastic about the application of human voices in various musical compositions.
-Her music displayed a unique style, originality and profound emotion.
+Dr. Viola Yuen is an active composer, arranger, conductor and an A Cappella singer who is enthusiastic about the application of human voices in musical compositions of different styles.
+Her music displays uniqueness, originality and profound emotions.

 Dr. Lee Kar-tai,

 Born and raised in Hong Kong, Dr. Lee Kar-tai Phoebus is an active composer, contemporary-music researcher, and educator.
 His music have been performed in numerous international music festivals and conferences.
 He writes music for concerts, multimedia-staged performances, dances, galleries and exhibitions, short films and movies.
 His music has always been described as poetic and refined by listeners.
 His music often suggests inspirations from oriental aesthetics, philosophies, and classic literatures, and displays multicultural assimilations and contemporary visions through fine techniques and sophisticated musicality.

 Lee attained the Doctor of Music degree at The Chinese University of Hong Kong.
 He has been a part-time lecturer at the Chinese University of Hong Kong and the Education University of Hong Kong, a composition tutor at the Hong Kong Art Festival youth programme and Hong Kong University of Science and Technology summer programme, as well as an editorial assistant, music researcher, presenter at RTHK Radio 4.
 He has been teaching music and conducting composition programmes at universities, colleges and schools, giving workshops and lectures to school teachers, students, and the general public, serving as an adjudicators at music festivals and competitions, and being a writer for compositional teaching materials.

 At various occasions, he also performs as a choral, orchestral or chamber-music conductor, harpsichordist, organist, and pianist on both traditional and contemporary works.